notyourgrandpa/GeneralPurposeApplication/README.md

 ## Applications
 1. Kita - Variety Store Management System - Under Development
    - _My mother have a sari-sari store.
 If I make a sari-sari store management system, it might help her._
-   - For Sari-Sari store owners to track item stocks, as well as track daily revenues
+   - For Sari-Sari store owners to track item stocks, as well as track daily revenues.

 2. Motorcycle Maintenance Tracker - PLANNED
    - _I can't remember when I last changed my engine oil.
 I should make an application for this!!!_